-Overall, ultrawide monitors provide a more immersive gaming experience, but they’re not the best when it comes to fast-paced competitive gameplay.
+Overall, ultrawide monitors provide a more immersive gaming experience, but they’re usually not the best when it comes to fast-paced competitive gameplay.

 As far as professional use is concerned, depending on the resolution, a dual monitor setup will provide you with more screen real estate, but you will also have to cope with the bezel/gap in-between the monitors.

-However, ultrawide monitors are also exceptionally useful for professional audio/video editors as you get a broader preview of timelines.
+Ultrawide monitors are exceptionally useful for audio/video editing as you get a broader view of timelines.
 Moreover, for most people, a high-resolution ultrawide display offers more than enough screen space.

 Deciding between an ultrawide display or a dual monitor setup depends on what type of video games you play as well as on what kind of work you do.

 In this article, you’ll find everything you need to know to make an informed decision about your next display.

 21:9 UltraWide vs. 16:9 Widescreen